k78ma/quartz/content/CS/Problems/AeroVect Interview (Sept 22, 2023).md

 - `rightMax[i]` is the maximum of `rightMax[i+1]` and `height[i]`
 Then, for each position `i` in the height map, the water trapped above `i` is the minimum of `leftMax[i]` and `rightMax[i]`, minus the height at `i`.
 From here we just sum all the trapped water.

 As far as I can tell, this should have time/space complexity of $O(n)$.
-The interviewer pointed out that I’m using 3 separate for loops, but I’m not entirely sure if there’s a better way to do this, and the interviewer wasn’t sure either.
+The interviewer pointed out that I’m using 3 separate for loops, but I’m not entirely sure if there’s a better way to do this, and the interviewer wasn’t sure either (although he might just be saying that).
 Definitely gotta get better at questions like these.